 The outbreak of WWI drew the curtain on Art Nouveau, to be replaced after the war by Art Deco.
 It too would have its heyday for a few decades until the conflagration of WWII brought its popularity to an end as well.

-In the heart of the St-Germain-des-Près quarter, just east of the iconic triad of Les Deux Magots, Café de Flore and Brasserie Lipp, stands a lesser known Fourth Musketeer of Belle Époque eateries; Vagenende.
+In the heart of the St-Germain-des-Près quarter, a few blocks east of the iconic triad of Les Deux Magots, Café de Flore and Brasserie Lipp, stands a lesser known Fourth Musketeer of Belle Époque eateries; Vagenende.

 The restaurant was opened in 1904 by the Chartier Brothers (More about them a little later).
 It was done in the grand Art Nouveau style made wildly popular at the Paris Universal Exposition of 1900, complete with the Nouille (Noodle) style of curving woodwork surrounding beveled mirrors and painted glass.
 In 1926 it was taken over by the Vagenende family from whence it takes its present name.
 By the 1960’s the years were taking their toll on the interior and rising real estate values almost caused the demolition of the restaurant, to be replaced by a super market.
 It was the intervention of André Malraux, Charles De Gaulle’s Minister of Culture, who saved the place by getting it listed on the Registry of Historical Monuments.